yolish/camera-pose-auto-encoders-raw/README.md

 1. Training and testing of single and multi-scene APRs: PoseNet with different backbones and MS-Transformer.
 MS-Transformer and its training/testing (1) was cloned from: https://github.com/yolish/multi-scene-pose-transformer
 2. Training and testing of pose auto-encoders
 3. Test-time optimization for position regression with camera pose encoding
-4. Image reconstruction from camera pose encoding
+4. Image reconstruction from camera pose encoding and virturl RPR

 ### Prerequisites